We speak multiple languages :

 If you notice any symptoms of a tooth infection, it is important to contact your dentist immediately.
 You can ensure a healthy, pain-free smile by staying informed about the signs of a tooth infection and taking proactive steps to care for your teeth.

-If you are ready to learn more about how to know when a tooth is infected or are currently suffering from a tooth infection, schedule a consultation with Franklin Dental Care to find the right treatment options.
+If you are ready to learn more about how to know when a tooth is infected or are currently suffering from a tooth infection, schedule a consultation with Fort McMurray Care to find the right treatment options.

 FAQs